 Additionally, sentences must run consecutively to any sentences being served at the time of sentencing.6.
 Criminal Defense for Trafficking in Marijuana

 If you have been charged with a trafficking crime, it is imperative that you contact an experienced criminal defense attorney immediately.
 Trafficking charges carry the potential for lengthy active prison times with mandatory minimum prison time upon conviction.
 A felony offense on your record can seriously impede your chance to live a meaningful and productive life.

 At Powers Law Firm PA, we understand the North Carolina criminal laws and federal law as they pertain to trafficking crimes.
 Please do not hesitate and call us today.

 Charlotte Criminal Defense Attorney Bill Powers is Board-Certified Criminal Law Specialist by the National Board of Legal Specialty Certification / National Board of Trial Advocacy (NBLSC/NBTA).

-Megan S. Powell and Chris J. Beddow are part of Powers Law Firm PA, North Carolina criminal law defense team.
+Chris J. Beddow is part of Powers Law Firm PA, North Carolina criminal law defense team.